A step by step guide to writing a professional resume for an office manager. Use our office manager resume sample and a template.

 Pro Tip: Learn as much as possible about the hiring manager or CEO.
 That'll help you pick accomplishments that match.
 A little research now can pay off like Apple stock from 1980.

-How to Put Skills on a Resume for Accounting
+Put Skills on a Resume for Accounting

 Remember our CEO, Michelle?